StanleyKo13/Power-BI-dashboard-portfolio/README.md

 #### -Ensures that high-priority customers are given adequate capacity.
 #### -Helps in understanding past allocation patterns and planning future capacity needs.

-# 6. Production Capacity vs Sales demand Dashboard
+# 6. Production Capacity vs Sales Order Demand

 ## Description
 Compares and analyzes the relationship between production capabilities and demand for products.
 Helps businesses optimize operations by aligning production with sales requirements.